 The historic fort in the community of Fort Langley hosts several events throughout the year including Vive les Voyageurs in the winter, Brigade Days in the summer and Grave Tales Walking Tours around Halloween.
-The national historic site also hosts Douglas Day in the fall (which has been renamed “James Douglas: A Multicultural Legacy” in 2022).
+The national historic site also hosts Douglas Day in the fall (which was renamed “James Douglas: A Multicultural Legacy” in 2022).

 Born in South America, Douglas had a multicultural background.
 To reflect this, at the event at the fort, there are activities from different cultures to enjoy.

-James Douglas: A Multicultural Legacy in 2022
+James Douglas: A Multicultural Legacy

-This year’s event is different from Douglas Day events held in the past.
-This year’s newly-named event focuses on commemorating James Douglas’ multicultural legacy through a day of celebrating Black, Scottish, Métis and First Nations arts, food, music and dance.
+The newly-named event focuses on commemorating James Douglas’ multicultural legacy through a day of celebrating Black, Scottish, Métis and First Nations arts, food, music and dance.
 This is an opportunity to recognize and celebrate the role people with varied backgrounds have had in shaping Canada’s current rich and diverse cultural landscape.

 Sir James Douglas was sworn in as BC’s first governor at Fort Langley during the reading of the proclamation on November 19th in 1858.
 A long-time Hudson Bay Company employee, Douglas came from a multicultural background.
 Douglas was born in South America, in Guyana, to a Scottish father and a Creole mother.
 Later in life, as an adult, he married a Métis woman, Amelia Connolly.
 Douglas started his career as an apprentice and worked his way up, creating a lasting impact and legacy of multiculturalism in BC.